AmasaDelano/dw-srd-offline/src/markdown/06_08_Wizard.md

 - Prepare new spells of your choice from your spellbook whose total levels don’t exceed your own level+1.
 - Prepare your cantrips which never count against your limit.

+---

+You can prepare the same spell more than once if you like.

 ### Cast a Spell \(INT\)

 When you **release a spell you’ve prepared**, roll+INT. ✴On a 10+, the spell is successfully cast and you do not forget the spell—you may cast it again later. ✴On a 7-9, the spell is cast, but choose one: